 Thank you for your interest in the 2021 Melbourne Queer Film Festival.
 Submissions for the 2021 Festival will open on June 15 and will close on December 4, 2020.

 Each year MQFF screens more than 140 features, shorts and documentaries from Australia and around the world, and presents numerous panels, filmmaker workshops and special events.
-With a record breaking audience of 26,000 in 2019, MQFF is a highlight of Melbourne’s busy arts and cultural calendar.
-In 2020, MQFF will screen at venues in the Melbourne CBD and surrounds.
+MQFF is a highlight of Melbourne’s busy arts and cultural calendar and also presents special events and screenings throughout the year.
+In 2021, MQFF will screen at venues in the Melbourne CBD and surrounds.